Friends School of Baltimore's Student News * Founded 1938

 Mai Bolster, Contributor • March 8, 2024

-A sound booth's-eye view of the ambitious Moana Jr. production - which included 60 student actors, the largest Middle School cast in memory - from the perspective of its first-time stage manager.
+A spot booth's-eye view of the ambitious Moana Jr. production - which included 60 student actors, the largest Middle School cast in memory - from the perspective of its first-time stage manager.

 View All